sarahkada/catalytic_model_US/README.md

 # catalytic_model_US

 This code reproduces the analysis in the paper "Age-specific case data reveal varying dengue transmission intensity in US states and territories''.
-The code runs with simulated population census and case data to run the catalytic model.
+The code runs a catalytic model with simulated population census and case data.

 Three models exist, with corresponding stan code called.
-To change the model type, indicate model <- "model S" (or "model P" or "model PS").
+Model types are specified as "model S", "model P" or "model PS" following:

 - **Model S:**